nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a group: `delete group`

-Deletes a group from the list of groups in the group page.
+To remove a group from a selected course, use this command to delete it.

 **Command Format:**